 I am sure you can think of a song that when heard, affects your emotions, your thoughts, and even engages your memory.
 When I hear “Summertime” by Will Smith (don’t laugh), I am transported back to high school and I specifically remember a carefree, happy day riding around with friends with the beloved sun roof open, singing at the top of our lungs.
 I still play it every year when summer is around the corner.
 It lifts my spirits and brings me back to those days.
 Did you ever make mix tapes (I realize I am dating myself now) of songs that you could listen to over and over again because of the way they made you feel or the images they conjured up?
 As a child, I could spend hours and hours making mix tapes!
 In another way, I remember a song from fifth grade chorus that taught me the 50 states in alphabetical order and I can sing it accurately even today.

-Children respond wonderfully to music in their learning.
+Children respond wonderfully to music, especially Conga lessons, in their learning.
 Even though I know how effective music can be as a teaching tool, I am often thrown off when I hear my young students singing a song we wrote while digging on the playground or washing their hands for lunch.
 The music effects their moods as well as reinforces learning that I want them to remember.
 When we made a large eagle nest model earlier in the year, they would break into rousing rounds of “I can work with one hammer, one hammer, one hammer” as they literally hammered away on the nest foundation.
 My class could sing verses of “Down By The Bay” until my fingers fell off from playing the guitar so long….and they are THRILLED with their ability to adapt and transform the words on their own.
 They are having such a good time and learning so much at the same time.

 Research shows great benefits to learning through music.
 Here are a few points to consider: